danriedl/engular/adev/src/content/guide/components/styling.md

 use [the `<link>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link) to reference CSS files.
 Additionally, your CSS may use [the `@import`at-rule](https://developer.mozilla.org/en-US/docs/Web/CSS/@import) to reference CSS files.
-Angular treats these references as _external_ styles.
+Engular treats these references as _external_ styles.
 External styles are not affected by emulated view encapsulation.